US police arrest man after Capitol Hill bomb threat | DW | 19.08.2021

 US police on Thursday arrested a man who kept Capitol Hill in lockdown for about five hours after claiming he had a bomb in his light-duty truck.

-The 49-year-old North Carolina resident surrendered to police officers without incident oustide the Capitol Hill Library after parking his vehicle on the sidewalk at 9.15 am.
+The 49-year-old North Carolina resident surrendered to police officers without incident outside the Capitol Hill Library after parking his vehicle on the sidewalk.

 The incident began with the Capitol Police tweeting they were in "an active bomb threat investigation" of a "suspicious vehicle near the Library of Congress."